danobi/dxuuu.xyz/src/bpfilter.md

 ### The obvious question

-Astute readers will have already wondered the following question: why do you have kernels with `CONFIG_BPFILTER=y` if bpfilter does not contain any functionality in it's current form?
+Astute readers will have already wondered: why do you build kernels with `CONFIG_BPFILTER=y` if bpfilter does not currently contain any functionality?

 Well, that's a question for Ubuntu: